“Why Do My Chord Changes Sound Bad?” The Ultimate Cheat-Sheet That’ll Fix Your Messy Chords

 Summing it Up

 Remember, the joy of playing the guitar comes from the journey of learning and improving.
-Embrace the process, enjoy the sound of your progress, and keep strumming those chords.
+Embrace the process, enjoy the sound of your progress, and keep smiling.